Raymond "Red" Reddington

 His other film credits include "2 Days in the Valley," "Wolf" and "Less Than Zero."
 He starred in David Mamet's Broadway play "Race" in 2010.
 Spader starred in Steven Spielberg's DreamWorks feature "Lincoln," opposite Daniel Day Lewis, while also starring on NBC's hit comedy "The Office."

-During 2004-2008, Spader won three Emmy Awards for his seminal role as shameless attorney Alan Shore on "The Practice" and "Boston Legal," making him the only actor to win consecutive Emmys playing the same character on two different series.
+From 2004 to 2008, Spader won three Emmy Awards for his seminal role as shameless attorney Alan Shore on "The Practice" and "Boston Legal," making him the only actor to win consecutive Emmys playing the same character on two different series.

-Spader currently resides in Los Angeles.
+Spader currently resides in New York.

 Former government agent Raymond Reddington spent years on the FBI's Most Wanted list.
 Known as the "Concierge of Crime," he sold secrets to and brokered deals between some of the world's most dangerous criminals.
 Off the grid for over 20 years, Red spontaneously turned himself in to the FBI, offering to help them hunt down criminals so elusive, the U.S. Government isn't aware they exist.
 His only condition: he will speak only with Elizabeth Keen, a new agent with whom Red seemingly shares no connection.